Fauquier County, Virginia: Law enforcement

 The Fauquier County Sheriff's Office is the primary law enforcement agency in Fauquier County, Virginia.
 Its headquarters are in Warrenton.
 It supports the Warrenton Training Center, a CIA site in Warrenton.

 Warrenton and Remington have their own police departments.

 Politics

+Since 1952, Fauquier County has voted for the Republican Party in all but one presidential election.

 Education

+K-12 schools

+Most of the county is in the Fauquier County Public Schools school division.
+The portion on Marine Corps Base Quantico is within the Department of Defense Education Activity (DoDEA) school district.

+Fauquier County Public Schools facilities include: